-

 The assessments used to assess competence in this program include:

-82 multi choice quiz questions including 44 NSW L&G mandated 'progression quiz' questions
+• Multi choice quiz questions including NSW L&G mandated 'progression quiz' questions shall be completed after each learning module.

-27 free text questions which tests teh learners understsanding of being a responsible server of alcohol.
+• Free text questions which tests your understsanding of being a responsible server of alcohol.

-WISE 3.2 (workplace industry simulated environment - 3 video uploads of the learner in a simulated environment responding to a suite of scenarios
+• WISE 3.2 (Workplace Industry Simulated Environment - 3 video uploads of the learner in a simulated environment responding to a suite of scenarios (NSW Liquor and Gaming mandated requirement)

 AMOUNT OF TRAINING